DFL Foundation

-The DFL Foundation is a charitable foundation dedicated to social projects.
+The Bundesliga Foundation is a charitable foundation dedicated to social projects.
 It was established in November 2008 by DFL Deutsche Fußball Liga GmbH and DFL e.
 V.

 The foundation is based in Frankfurt am Main.
 Franziska Fey is the current chairwoman of the board.

 Purpose of the foundation

-As a professional football foundation, the DFL Foundation works together with the Bundesliga and Bundesliga 2 clubs to help children and young people realise their potential by promoting and supporting social projects.
-In addition to the commitment of the 36 professional clubs, the DFL Foundation's statutes state that it ‘promotes sport, education and training as well as international understanding’.
+As a professional football foundation, the Bundesliga Foundation works together with the Bundesliga and Bundesliga 2 clubs to help children and young people realise their potential by promoting and supporting social projects.
+In addition to the commitment of the 36 professional clubs, the Bundesliga Foundation's statutes state that it ‘promotes sport, education and training as well as international understanding’.
 It is involved in three action areas: Social cohesion, growing up healthy and active and elite sport.

 The foundation grants subsidies on application, but also carries out its own projects and enters into partnerships.

 Campaigns

 "Athletes for Athletes"

-In cooperation with the DFL, the most publicly successful campaign Sportler für Sportler (Athletes for Athletes) was developed in the spring of 2009.
+In cooperation with the Bundesliga (former DFL), the most publicly successful campaign Sportler für Sportler (Athletes for Athletes) was developed in the spring of 2009.
 Through until 2010, TV commercials were broadcast in which well-known players and coaches from the Bundesliga and Olympic athletes from various sports, were shown asking for mutual support and calling on donations to the German Sports Aid.

 "Strich durch Vorurteile" campaign

-In March 2018, the DFL Foundation joined forces with all 36 clubs in the first and second Bundesliga to take a stand against discrimination with the “Strich durch Vorurteile” campaign.
-In various commercials, Bundesliga players Manuel Neuer, Naldo and Kevin-Prince Boateng and the DFL Foundation's trustees, Marcel Reif and Wolfgang Niedecken, called for a decisive stand against exclusion.
+In March 2018, the Bundesliga Foundation joined forces with all 36 clubs in the first and second Bundesliga to take a stand against discrimination with the “Strich durch Vorurteile” campaign.
+In various commercials, Bundesliga players Manuel Neuer, Naldo and Kevin-Prince Boateng and the Bundesliga Foundation's trustees, Marcel Reif and Wolfgang Niedecken, called for a decisive stand against exclusion.
 On the 27th matchday of the first and second Bundesliga in the 2017/2018 season, a variety of campaigns were held in the stadiums of the 36 professional clubs to set an example for cohesion in society.
 The focus was on 36 projects from around the professional clubs that promote fair coexistence.
 The projects were presented on the platform clubheim.dfl-stiftung.de with the aim of using the wide reach of professional soccer to create a platform for smaller projects.
-The philosophy behind this is to ensure that the DFL Foundation and clubs continue to support and promote projects beyond the campaign days.
+The philosophy behind this is to ensure that the Bundesliga Foundation and clubs continue to support and promote projects beyond the campaign days.

-Since 2018, the DFL Foundation has been increasingly involved in the area of social cohesion.
+Since 2018, the Bundesliga Foundation has been increasingly involved in the area of social cohesion.
 In cooperation with Phineo, the Wirkometer was created, which clubs and non-profits can use to check how successfully they are achieving their goals.